Women in Islam: Saints, scholars, and spiritual teachers

 Women have played an integral part in the development and spiritual life of Islam since the inception of Islamic civilisation in the seventh century AD.
 Khadijah, a businesswoman who became Muhammad's employer and first wife, was also the first Muslim.
 There have been a few number of female saints in the Islamic world spanning the highest social classes (a famous example being Princess Jahānārā, the daughter of the Moghul emperor Shāh Jahān) and the lowest (such as Lallā Mīmūna in Morocco); some of them, such as Rābi'a of Basra (who is cited reverentially in Muḥammad al-Ghazālī's classic The Revival of Religious Sciences) and Fāṭima of Cordoba (who deeply influenced the young Ibn 'Arabī) have been pivotal to the conceptualisation of Islamic mysticism.

 Recognized as one of the most esteemed women in Islamic history, Mary is honored as the mother of Jesus.
 She is revered in Islam as the only woman named in the Quran, which refers to her seventy times and explicitly identifies her as the greatest woman to have ever lived.

 In addition to Khadijah and Maryam, Fatima bint Muhammad holds a revered place in Islamic history.
 Muhammad is said to have regarded her as the preeminent woman.
 She is often viewed as an ultimate archetype for Muslim women and an example of compassion, generosity, and enduring suffering.
 Her name and her epithets remain popular choices for Muslim girls.
-Iranians celebrate Fatima's birth anniversary on 20 Jumada al-Thani as the Mother's Day.
+Iranians celebrate Fatima's birth anniversary on 20 Jumada II as the Mother's Day.

 Today, some notable personalities of the Islamic world include the Turkish Sufi teacher Cemalnur Sargut—a disciple of the novelist and mystic Samiha Ayverdi (1905–1993), Amatul Rahman Omar, the first woman to translate the Qur'an into English, and Shaykha Fariha al Jerrahi, the guide of the Nur Ashki Jerrahi Sufi Order.